 As part of their mission of helping furnish apartments for families ready to move into permanent housing, Family Promise needs furniture, kitchen supplies, and linens.
 If you’re moving or anticipating a move, here’s how to donate furniture & other items to Family Promise:

 Several women meet at church each month to pack boxes of cookies, books and toiletries to send to deployed men and women.
 Please send the names and addresses of any folks you may know who are serving overseas to Doris Bartlett or Nancy Burcham.

 Each Sunday a different lay person leads the Call to Worship and reads the scripture lessons.
 If you’ve wondered whether you can be a Lay Reader, contact Linda Martin to let her know of your interest.
-Whether you’ve been a Lay Reader and wish to continue or want to try it for the first time, she can answer your questions and go over the readings with you until you feel comfortable reading in front of the congregation.
+Whether you’ve been a Lay Reader and wish to continue or want to try it for the first time, she can

 Put yourself on the map of Forest Hill Church.
 Fill out the Forest Hill Church Gifts, Skills, and Passions Questionnaire online and grab hold of the opportunities your faith community presents.
 Faith matters…you matter!